-Do I Need to Back Up Every Linux Guest?
+Do I Need to Perform Image Back Ups of Every Linux Virtual Server?

 - It depends ...

 - Is each guest image unique?

 - Are logs or other output stored within each guest?

 - Is configuration of each guest automated?

 - Can a new guest be recreated from a golden image more easily than restoring it?